megvii-research/pytorch-gym/README.md

 > #249: episode_reward:199.00 steps:1443 noise:0.03 time:3.27,3.14 </br>
 > [Evaluate] Step_0001463: mean_reward:343.0 and save model

-* **you can using this to understand each argument's usage:**
+* **you can using this to understand usage of each argument:**
 > $ python main.py --help

-* some important arguments' explanation:
+* some explanation of important arguments:
 > --debug: add the argument if you want to see the episode_reward and something other information </br>
 > --discrete: add the argument if the actions are discrete rather than continuous </br>
-> --vis: add the argument if you want to visualize each action (but it would slow down your training speed)
+> --vis: add the argument if you want to visualize each action (but it would slow down your training speed) </br>
+> --cuda: add the argument if you want to run this program on GPU

 ## TODO